Universality for roots of derivatives of entire functions via finite free probability: Background on finite free probability theory

 \begin{proposition}[Theorem 4.2 from \cite{Arizmendi-Perales2018}] Let $p$ be a monic polynomial of degree $n$.
 Then, for $j=1,\dots,n$ and for $j\in\N$. \end{proposition}

 We note that \eqref{eq:cumulant moment form} gives a crude bound on the cumulants in terms of the absolute moments:

 for some constant $C_j > 0$.

-The cumulants and moments of the finite free multiplicative convolution were computed in \cite{Arizmendi-GarzaVargas-Perales2023}: \begin{theorem}[Theorem 1.1 from \cite{Arizmendi-GarzaVargas-Perales2023}] Let $p$ and $q$ be monic polynomials of degree $n$.
-Then, the following formulas hold: and \end{theorem}
+We summarize the remaining facts needed for finite free cumulants in the following proposition. \begin{proposition} Let $\{p_n\}_{n\geq 1}$ and $p$ be monic polynomials of fixed degree $d$.
+Then, \begin{enumerate} \item The finite free cumulants $\kappa_{1}^{d}(p),\dots, \kappa_{d}^{d}(p)$ uniquely determine the polynomial $p$.

-We conclude this section with a discussion of limit theorems in finite free probability.
-In Theorems 1.2 and 1.3 of \cite{Arizmendi-GarzaVargas-Perales2023}, the leading order and sub-leading in $n$ terms from \eqref{eq:prod cumulant form} and \eqref{eq:prod moment form} are computed for sequences of polynomials whose moments are bounded in the degree.
-The leading order and sub-leading terms are given by the corresponding free convolution and its infinitesimal distribution.
-In Section \ref{sec:limit theorems proofs}, we consider a similar limit with $q(z) = z^n(z-1)^d$.
-In contrast to \cite{Arizmendi-GarzaVargas-Perales2023}, the moments of $q$ decay as $n$ grows with $d$ is fixed, and we must rescale the argument of $p$ to get non-trivial limits.
-We will then use Lemma \ref{lem:diff and boxtimes} and \eqref{eq:convderiv} to prove the main theorems from Section \ref{sec:finite free limit theorems}.